-Getting There: There are trains running to Taplow station (this is 1.3 miles from the start of the walk).
+Getting There: Trains are running to Taplow station (this is 1.3 miles from the start of the walk).
 Trains are not running to Taplow station on Sunday.
-You can also take trains to Burnham (3 miles from the start).
-If you are driving, the postcode for your Sat Nav is SL6 0HJ and there is a car park upon arrival.
+You can also take trains to Burnham (3 miles from the beginning).
+If you are driving, the postcode for your Sat Nav is SL6 0HJ, and there is a car park upon arrival.
 Please keep in mind admission charges may apply.

 Where to take a break: Have lunch at the Orangery Cafe